noob4ik/tutorials/dice-game/README.md

 fn main(req: String) -> String
 ```

+The function marked with the `#[invocation_handler]` macro is called a _gateway function_.
+It is essentially the entry point to your application: all client transactions will be passed to this function, and once it returns a result, clients can read this result.

-Such a function is called a _gateway function_.
-It is an entrypoint to your backend, and can take and return a `String` or a `Vec<u8>`, depending on your application needs. `String` seems like a better for for a JSON-based protocol, so we'll go with that.
+Gateway functions are allowed to take and return only `String` or `Vec<u8>` values, and `String` seems like a better fit for a JSON-based protocol, so we'll go with that.

 `do_request` returns a `Result`, possibly with errors, let's convert it to a `String`: